School Calendar

 (7 Courses / 31.5 credits)

 The core courses (31.5 credits) consist of in-depth courses covering the many key facets of Information Technology (IT).
-All students are required to complete the 7 core courses listed below:
+All students are required to complete the 7 of 9 core courses listed below:

 Course No.